ticky/jessicastokes.net/posts/2017-02-23-playstation-2-hdboot-quick-start.md

 ---
-layout: post
+layout: post.html
 title: PlayStation 2 HD Boot Quick-start
-date:   2017-02-23 22:32:00 +1100
+published_date: 2017-02-23 22:32:00 +1100
+categories:
+  - games
-categories: games playstation
+  - playstation
 ---

-In [my last post]({% post_url 2017-02-19-playstation-2-sd-card-mod %}), I discussed how I got my PlayStation 2 booting from an internal SD card, and how you can run games from it.
+In [my last post](/blog/2017/02/19/playstation-2-sd-card-mod/), I discussed how I got my PlayStation 2 booting from an internal SD card, and how you can run games from it.
 I've since prepared a super-simple quick-start image for getting up and running with PS2 HD booting.

 ### Requirements